-- (a) A performer may accept contributions during the performance and such acceptance shall not constitute a violation of "begging" conduct under the provisions of Article VI Peddlers, Solicitors, and Itinerant Vendors. - (b) The performance and acceptance of contributions, if such occur in a permitted area as provided in Section 7-273 (a), will not constitute Loitering under the provisions of Chapter 11.
+(a) A performer may accept contributions during the performance and such acceptance shall not constitute a violation of "begging" conduct under the provisions of Article VI Peddlers, Solicitors, and Itinerant Vendors.

+(b) The performance and acceptance of contributions, if such occur in a permitted area as provided in Section 3(a), will not constitute Loitering under the provisions of Chapter 11.

 Sec.
-7-275.
-COMPLIANCE
+7-276.
+Compliance

-The conduct and behavior of all street performers will be in compliance with all existing Ordinances, which includes but is not limited to the Noise Ordinance, the Loitering Ordinance, the Public Decency Ordinance and the laws on the obstruction of sidewalks and other passageways, as well as pamphleteering, advertising or solicitation, and all State and Federal Laws.
+The conduct and behavior of all street performers will be in compliance with the existing Ordinance, which includes but is not limited to the Noise Ordinance, the Loitering Ordinance, the Public Decency Ordinance and the laws on the obstruction of sidewalks and other passageways, as well as pamphleteering, advertising or solicitation.